 - review it to verify that the information about tenure, ownership, legal description and property description in your listing agreement matches the information on the title

-- establish whether there are interests registered on the title such as covenants, caveats, easements etc. that should be brought to the attention of interested parties
+- establish whether there are interests registered on the title such as covenants, caveats or easements that should be brought to the attention of interested parties

-While you’re not expected to be a legal expert on titles, you should be able to identify potential issues on a title and recommend they get legal advice to help clients understand the implications of what’s on the title.
+While you’re not expected to be a legal expert on titles, you should be able to identify potential issues on a title and recommend clients get legal advice to understand the implications of what’s on the title.

 Handling title issues